-This book will never be a platform for “radical causes” or notoriety for people who are engaged in egregious behavior.
-That said, you will understand me including a POW story of an entirely different perspective, a juxtaposition of “Death is Very Easy, Life, Life’s the Difficult Thing,” Chapter VII.
-Although I strongly oppose the traitorous acts that men in the following article are accused of; one can never be sure how they would endure imprisonment — with no known end — by an enemy determined to break an individual or group with starvation and torture.
+This book will never be a platform for “radical causes” or notoriety for people engaged in egregious behavior.
+That said, you will understand me including a POW story from an entirely different perspective, juxtaposing “Death is Very Easy, Life, Life’s the Difficult Thing,” Chapter VII.
+Although I strongly oppose the traitorous acts that men in the following article are accused of; one can never be sure how they would endure imprisonment — with no known end — by an enemy determined to break an individual or group with starvation and torture

 The following article from the Washington Post, Sept.
 22, 2017.

 MOSCOW, Idaho — The six young servicemen, fresh from the prison camps of North Vietnam, stood at attention, saluted and wept as their comrade was lowered into his grave that Monday in a Denver cemetery.

 Marine Corps Sgt.
 Abel Larry Kavanaugh, 24, had been like a brother to them and before he had fired a bullet into his brain a few days earlier, they had shared many grim years together as POWs.

 But they had another bond: Kavanaugh and his buddies had all been accused of collaborating with the enemy while imprisoned.
 They had made antiwar broadcasts, cooperated with their captors and had written letters condemning the conflict, a senior officer charged.

 Two were accused of making crude wooden models of American aircraft so the North Vietnamese could hone their marksmanship.
 Fellow prisoners called them traitors and communists, and named them the “Peace Committee.”

 Formal military charges had been filed after their release.
 But the prospect of more incarceration was too much for Kavanaugh.
 After his suicide on June 27, 1973, his wife said the Pentagon had murdered her husband.